• Skip to primary navigation

 • Set the oven and prepare a baking sheet.
 Preheat the oven to 375°F and line a baking sheet with parchment paper.
 Set aside.

-• Cook the quinoa in water.
-Pour the water and quinoa into a small pot, place it over high heat, and bring to a boil.
+• Cook the quinoa.
+Add the water and quinoa into a small pot, place it over high heat, and bring to a boil.
 Reduce the heat to low, cover and simmer until all of the liquid has been absorbed, about 15 minutes.

 • Air dry.
-Use a spoon to get all of the quinoa out of the pan and onto the parchment-lined baking sheet.
+Pour the quinoa onto the parchment-lined baking sheet.
 Then use a spatula to spread it out in as thin and even a layer as possible.
 (Don't worry if there are areas where it's sticking together into small clumps.)
 Set aside to air dry for 10 minutes.

-• Bake.
-Place the baking sheet in the preheated 375°F oven and bake until slightly golden, about 25 minutes.
+• Roast.
+Place the baking sheet in the preheated 375°F oven and bake until golden, about 35 minutes.
 (If you're using red or black quinoa, it will be harder to detect when it's done, so just remove a bit from the baking sheet, let it cool and taste.
 It should be very crunchy when it's done.)

-• Cool and season.
-Let it cool on the baking sheet and then pour it into a storage container with a lid.
-Season to taste with salt and pepper.
-(Here's how.)
-Store in the container, tightly sealed at room temperature for up to 4 days or so.
+• Cool.
+Let it cool on the sheet pan and then pour it into a storage container with a lid.
+Store in the tightly sealed container at room temperature for up to 24 hours.

 Keywords light and healthy recipes, unique salad toppings